dploeger/django-restviews/README.md

 ### UI implementation

 Restviews currently implements [Bootstrap3][bootstrap3] for the UI.
-If you don't like Bootstrap or implement another user interface, you can still use restviews.
+If you don't like Bootstrap or want to implement another user interface, you can still use restviews.

 To implement another UI, you'll have to supply some things.
 Please take a look at the bootstrap3-implementation for the structure of it and more information.

+If you have a new UI implementation, I'll be glad to accept pull requests to include it in the core distribution.

 #### HTML

 The HTML-part of the ui resides in restviews/templates/restviews/<name of ui>/template.html.
 The bootstrap3-implementation uses that as a starting point for the template and includes further specific files inside the same directory.
+Take a look at that implementation for further reference.

 #### Javascript